Exergy: Exergy of heat available at a temperature

 where T_{source} is the temperature of the heat source, and T_{o} is the temperature of the surrounding.

-Higher exergy content tend to mean higher energy prices.
+Higher exergy content tends to mean higher energy prices.
 Here the costs of heating (vertical axis) are compared with the exergy content of different energy carriers (horizontal axis) in Finland.
 Energy carriers included are district heating (D), ground-source heat pump (G), exhaust air heat pump (A), bioenergy meaning firewood (B), heating oil (O) and direct electric heating (E).
 Red dots and trend line indicates energy prices for consumers, blue dots and trend line indicates the total price for consumers including capital expenditure for the heating system.

 Connection with economic value

 Exergy in a sense can be understood as a measure of the value of energy.
 Since high-exergy energy carriers can be used for more versatile purposes, due to their ability to do more work, they can be postulated to hold more economic value.
 This can be seen in the prices of energy carriers, i.e. high-exergy energy carriers such as electricity tend to be more valuable than low-exergy ones such as various fuels or heat.
 This has led to the substitution of more valuable high-exergy energy carriers with low-exergy energy carriers, when possible.
 An example is heating systems, where higher investment to heating systems allows using low-exergy energy sources.
 Thus high-exergy content is being substituted with capital investments.